Lisp-Stat/statistics/README.md

 These were written by Larry Hunter, based on the methods described in Bernard Rosner's book, *Fundamentals of Biostatistics* 5th Edition, along with some from the [CLASP](https://www.cs.cmu.edu/afs/cs/project/ai-repository/ai/lang/lisp/code/math/clasp/0.html) system.
 They cover a wide range of statistical applications.

 ### gwk-statistics
 These are from Gary Warren King, and also partially based on CLASP.
 It is well written, and the functions have excellent documentation.
-The major reason we don't include it by default is because it uses an older ecosystem of libraries that duplicate what we have not (for example, numerical utilities, alexandria).
-If you want to use these, you'll need to uncomment the appropiate code in the ASDF and `pkgdcl.lisp` files.
+The major reason we don't include it by default is because it uses an older ecosystem of libraries that duplicate more widely used system (for example, numerical utilities, alexandria).
+If you want to use these, you'll need to uncomment the appropriate code in the ASDF and `pkgdcl.lisp` files.

 ### Accuracy
 LH and GWK statistics compute quantiles, CDF, PDF, etc. using routines from CLASP, that in turn are based on algorithms from Numerical Recipes.
 These are known to be accurate to only about four decimal places.
-This is probably accurate enough for many stistical problem, however should you need greater accuracy look at the [distributions](https://github.com/Lisp-Stat/distributions) system.
+This is probably accurate enough for many statistical problem, however should you need greater accuracy look at the [distributions](https://github.com/Lisp-Stat/distributions) system.
 The computations there are based on [special-functions](https://github.com/Lisp-Stat/special-functions), which has accuracy around 15 digits.
-Unfortunately documentation of distributions and the 'wrapping' here are incomplete, so you'll need to know the pattern, e.g. pdf-gamma, cdf-gamma, etc., which is described in the link above.
+Unfortunately documentation of distributions and the 'wrapping' of them here are incomplete, so you'll need to know the pattern, e.g. pdf-gamma, cdf-gamma, etc., which is described in the link above.

+### Versions
+Because this system is likely to change rapidly, we have adopted a system of versioning propsed in [defpackage+](https://github.com/rpav/defpackage-plus#versioning).
+This is also the system `alexandria` uses where a version number is appended to the API.
+So, `statistics-1` is our current package name.  `statistics-2` will be the next and so on.
+If you don't like these names, you can always change it locally using a [package local nickname](https://lispcookbook.github.io/cl-cookbook/packages.html#package-local-nicknames-pln).

 <!-- GETTING STARTED -->